 While consumers are encouraged to spend with smaller businesses, DivideBuy strongly advocates ‘responsible lending’ to ensure consumers are always protected throughout the credit process.
 As such, it runs full affordability checks to confirm that the customer can afford to pay for their purchase in instalments before they can make a credit purchase.

 Robert Flowers, CEO of DivideBuy, commented, “The crisis we are currently facing affects us all, and we all need to do what we can to aid the national economy and protect those we can who are vulnerable.
-Our hope is that smaller retailers will benefit from offering their customers the chance to split up payments at this time, and that large value items will remain accessible to consumers – enabling them to buy what they need when they need it, with the option to pay later.”
+Our hope is that smaller retailers will benefit from offering their customers the chance to split up payments at this time and that large-value items will remain accessible to consumers – enabling them to buy what they need when they need it, with the option to pay later.”

 In a further attempt to ease the burden for small retailers, DivideBuy will be offering an initial payment holiday on the small subscription fee it typical charges and reduced rates for the first three months in partnership.

 Robert continued, “We’re here to support smaller retailers for the short-term and help them grow in the longer term.
-Perhaps enabling them come out of the crisis stronger because of it.”
+Perhaps enabling them to come out of the crisis stronger because of it.”